 Well I think you're getting the picture in ways you probably have never thought about it before.
 Do you know codfish lay nine million eggs?
 You probably know that.

-Do you know the earth is 25 thousand miles in circumference, weighs six septillion, 588 sextillion tons, and hangs in empty space?
+Do you know the earth is twenty-five thousand miles in circumference, weighs six septillion, 588 sextillion tons, and hangs in empty space?
 And spins at a thousand miles and hour with perfect precision so that we're not going like this all the time.
 Time is kept to the split second.
-And at the same time it's spinning at a thousand miles an hour, it's careening through the space, around the sun, in an orbit of 586 million miles and at the speed of a thousand miles a minute.
+And at the same time it's spinning at a thousand miles an hour, it's careening through space, around the sun, in an orbit of 586 million miles, at the speed of a thousand miles a minute.

 Do you know that the comets can have tails a million miles long?
 And travel 350 miles per second?
 I mean it's just astonishing stuff.
 And then these people come along and say, "Well, it just happened."
-But if you follow the God-given reason of cause and effect, you're gonna have to come back to a great cause, aren't you?
-And then you follow conscience, and you're gonna find out that whoever the Great Cause is, He is moral.
+If you follow the God-given reason of cause and effect, you're going to have to come back to a great cause, aren't you?
+And then you follow conscience, and you're going to find out that whoever the Great Cause is, He is moral.
 And He has a law that can't be violated without consequences.
-Now that's not redemptive truth, as Stephen Olford said, but that's getting you back to the God who can redeem the redemptive truth and unfolds in the pages of Scripture, doesn't it?
+Now that's not redemptive truth, as Stephen Olford said, but that's getting you back to the God who can redeem.
+The redemptive truth then unfolds on the pages of Scripture, doesn't it?

 Listen to what Dr. Donald Gray Barnhouse wrote, "God gave man brains to see things, these things, and the sorrowful answer is that God gave man brains, for example, to smelt iron and make a hammerhead and nails.
 And God grows a tree and gives man strength to cut it down.
 And brains to fashion a hammer handle from its wood.
 And when man has the hammer and the nails, God will put out His hand and let man drive those nails through it, place Him on a cross, in the supreme demonstration that men reject God."
 Rejection.
 God gives the truth and men turn from the truth.
 And then they become futile, empty in their speculations.
 Empty, useless, nothingness and they get sucked into darkness where they can't know God.
 And the law of God no longer speaks.
 And conscience no longer reacts.
 And reason is warped and twisted.
 And the light goes out.

-You wanna know an interesting thing?
-The word fool in Greek is morrino.
-From which we get the word "moron."
-Educated morons.
+You want to know an interesting thing?
+The word fool in Greek is mōrainō, from which we get the word "moron," educated morons.
 They go around congratulating themselves and writing books and teaching courses and parading their false erudition.
 You say, "Is that the bottom?"
-Well, the go from revelation to rejection to rationalization, and thinking themselves wise, and now there's one more.
-Final step: religion.
+Well, they go from revelation to rejection to rationalization, and thinking themselves wise, and now there's one more.
+Final step: Religion.
 You say, "Wait a minute.
 I thought religion was man at his highest?"
 No, it's man at his lowest.
 It's men in the muck.

-Verse 23, "They exchanged the glory of the incorruptible God for an image in a form of corruptible man and birds and four-footed animals, or crawling creatures."
+Verse 23: "They exchanged the glory of the incorruptible God for an image in the form of corruptible man and birds and four-footed animals, or crawling creatures."
 That's describing false religion.
 God reveals Himself, man rejects the revelation, rationalizes that he's wise, and then recreates his own religion out of useless idols.

 Verse 25, we skipped over it, but it follows the same line.
-"They exchange the truth of God for a lie, worship and serve the creature rather than the Creator who's blessed forever."
-Amen.
+"They exchange the truth of God for a lie, worship and serve the creature rather than the Creator, who is blessed forever.
+Amen.”
 So they created their own gods.
-Verse 28 at the beginning says the same thing "They didn't see fit to acknowledge God any longer."
+Verse 28 at the beginning says the same thing, "They didn't see fit to acknowledge God any longer."
 They wanted gods of their own making.

 Man rejects the God that is and creates non-gods and worships them.
 That is insanity.
 And then calls himself wise and opens a theological school to teach about his non-gods.
-They come in human form; they come in animal form; they come in all forms.
-Whether you're worshiping the Roman eagle or the spotted owl, the golden bulls of Egypt or the whales and dolphins.
+They come in human form; they come in animal form; they come in all forms, whether you're worshiping the Roman eagle or the spotted owl, the golden bulls of Egypt or the whales and dolphins.
 Whether you worship a stick or whether you worship earth.
-The new religion, I've been reading about ecofeminism, whether you're an aboriginal or an environmentalist.
-I always wanna tell the people that worship the earth, "You know, if you think we're messing up this planet, wait till you see what Jesus does to it."
+The new religion, I've been reading about eco-feminism, whether you're an aboriginal or an environmentalist.
+I always want to tell the people that worship the earth, "You know, if you think we're messing up this planet, wait till you see what Jesus does to it."

 So, is it any wonder then, that we have a problem in our society?
 We've been abandoned by God and there's the flow.
 You say, "Well this is kind of a...this is kind of a negative note to end on."
 I'm not finished.

 And I think that that is what we have to have in hearts as we think about the condition of our nation, is the recognition that if we can take the Word of God to people, and if they'll listen to His Word and walk in His ways, then they have the promise of God's blessing.
-I don't know what God's gonna do in this nation in the future, but I know what my responsibility is: it's like the prophet Isaiah, to go and preach, isn't it, to go and speak the truth.
+I don't know what God's going to do in this nation in the future, but I know what my responsibility is.
+It's like the prophet Isaiah, to go and preach, isn't it, to go and speak the truth.

 You know, I love Africa.
-I'm gonna close with this.
+I'm going to close with this.
 I love Africa.
 I love a lot of things about Africa; it's just a fascinating place.
 I went through Kruger National Park and saw those fabulous animals.
 And it was just incredible, white rhinos and massive elephants and all that stuff.
 But, one animal, it's really not an animal, insect, fascinated me more than anything was ants.
 Those ants over there are not like any ants I've ever seen.
-They build these things 20, 30 feet high, really amazing.
+They build these huge things like twenty, thirty feet high, really amazing.